sanjaraiy/GFG_POTD/README.md

 - Count of distance node at K
 - Min distance between two given nodes of a Binary Tree
 - Check if all leaves are at same level
+- Check for Children Sum Property in a Binary Tree